 This form of therapy often begins with a conversation about a person’s life goals and values.
 Where do they see themselves in the future?
 What kind of work is meaningful to them?
 Next, the counselor may ask the person to discuss how these values align (or don’t align) with their current substance use.

 MI relies heavily on reflective listening, which includes repeating back what the patient said and allowing the patient to steer the conversation.
-Motivational interviewing can be highly effective among clients who desire to have a voice in determining their own course of treatment.
+Motivational interviewing can be highly effective among clients who desire to have a voice in determining their own course of addiction therapy .

-At Addiction Campuses, our compassionate treatment teams use this form of therapy to inspire clients toward a mindset of recovery.
+At Vertava Health, our compassionate treatment teams use this form of therapy to inspire clients toward a mindset of recovery.

 What Is Motivational Interviewing (MI)?